Quartz/bad-data-guide/README.md

 ### Sample is not random

 A non-random sampling error occurs when a survey or other sampled dataset either intentionally or accidentally fails to cover the entire population.
 This can happen for a variety of reasons ranging from time-of-day to the respondent's native language and is a common source of error in sociological research.
 It can also happen for less obvious reasons, such as when a researcher thinks they have a complete dataset and chooses to work with only part of it.
 If the original dataset was incomplete for any reason then any conclusions drawn from their sample will be incorrect.
+The only thing you can do to fix a non-random sample is avoid using that data.

 See also: